A brief history of the Ina Boyle Society Ltd

 Key Achievements

-· The premiere recording of Ina Boyle’s String Quartet E Flat by Piatti Quartet received a Presto Music Award in 2023.
+The premiere recording of Ina Boyle’s String Quartet in E Flat by Piatti Quartet received a Presto Music Award in 2023

 IBSL Funding and Administration

-The IBSL was founded and continues to be powered by the efforts of enthusiastic and committed volunteers, led by the redoubtable Katie Rowan.
+The IBSL was founded and continues to be powered by the efforts of enthusiastic and committed volunteers, led by the redoubtable Katie Rowan as President and Dr Michael Boyle as Chair.
 Initially funded by individual donations, the work of the IBSL has largely been sustained over recent years by the generosity of the Boyle Family.
 Their decision to devote the income derived from royalties to support the IBSL has enabled us to employ a vital part-time coordinator.

 The Future